Bylaws for College Shared Governance

 maintain continuity across years.

 lecturers) election, or if a committee member cannot fulfill their term of office, the resulting vacancy shall be filled by a replacement member from the same constituency as the original member.
-The first eligible faculty member to volunteer shall be seated.
+The first eligible faculty member to volunteer shall be seated after the CCC has reviewed and confirmed their self-nomination.
 The offices of the Secretary or Chair of the Faculty, if vacant or vacated, shall also be filled using this procedure.

-12. The Faculty Chair shall call for, and the Dean’s office staff shall carry out, the
+- The Faculty Chair shall call for, and the Dean’s office staff shall carry out, the elections.

 representative to a committee.
 A petition to recall a committee member may be initiated by a member of the relevant constituency.
 If 25% of the constituents sign the petition, a recall ballot shall be prepared by the Dean and distributed to all members of the constituency.
 Recall must be favored by a majority of the eligible constituents.